Earlier this month I opened the Bible to Ephesians 4:1-7 and wrote about three trademarks of a healthy, growing friendship. Here’s a quick recap:

 - Celebrating Diversity: How often do we see diversity as a hindrance?
 How often are you frustrated and annoyed by the different strengths and weaknesses that your friend has?

 Later on in the same chapter (vv.
 17-32), the Apostle Paul lays out seven trademarks of an unhealthy friendship.
 I would encourage to read the full passage of Scripture below.

 Before you start reading, let me warn you: It will be very tempting for you to identify a friend or former friend who can be characterized by these trademarks.

-The Bible surely sympathizes with, and provides comfort for, those who have suffered in relationships.
-No one understands the hurt caused by poor friends more than Jesus Christ!
+The Bible surely sympathizes with, and provides comfort for, those who have suffered in an unhealthy friendship.
+No one understands the hurt caused by a poor unhealthy friendship more than Jesus Christ!

 However, the point of this passage is for us to examine our own hearts, not convict others.
 As you read, fire your inner defense lawyer and ask the Lord to show you areas of personal weakness in your relationships.

 Imagine how beautiful a friendship could be if both people were actively committed to confessing these sins in their own life and not finding reasons to condemn the other!

 17 So I tell you this, and insist on it in the Lord, that you must no longer live as the Gentiles do, in the futility of their thinking.
 18 They are darkened in their understanding and separated from the life of God because of the ignorance that is in them due to the hardening of their hearts.
 19 Having lost all sensitivity, they have given themselves over to sensuality so as to indulge in every kind of impurity, and they are full of greed.